 The position is essential to the operation of the University because the services provided directly impact students, faculty, academic departments, schools, colleges, and regional campuses through proper assessment of course fees and successful class registration.
 Both the requisite and course fee assessment encoding systems require absolute accuracy in a very complex environment to prevent curricular/degree credit problems and financial loss from incorrect fee assessment.

-1. Faculty and Advising Center – Works with academic colleges, departments, and schools to support their maintenance of the advisee lists and advisor assignments as well as their use of class lists.
-Reviews requests for additional access for class lists and/or advisee lists and implements if request is appropriate based upon federal regulations and university policy.
+Faculty and Advising Center – Works with academic colleges, departments, and schools to support their maintenance of the advisee lists as well as their use of class lists.
+Reviews requests for additional access for class lists and/or advisee lists and grants based upon federal regulations and university policy.
 Removes access weekly based on email notification from Human Resources, as appropriate.
 Troubleshoots to help faculty and staff with difficulties viewing class lists and/or advisee lists.
-Tests updates and enhancements to the Faculty and Advising center.
+Tests updates and enhancements to the Faculty and Advising Center.

-4. Administrative Duties – Contributes to administrative team to support critical needs of the office and academic community.
-Assists as needed to ensure the Enrollment Management Division and Registrar Services are meeting goals.
-Responsible for mass placement of and maintenance for holds on student records that prevent class registration or other services.
+Administrative Duties – Contributes to administrative team to support critical needs of the office and academic community.
+Responsible for mass placement of and maintenance for holds on student records.
 Works with colleges to support academic advisor assignment process.
-Applies rules, manages updates, and conducts periodic audits of class dynamic dates to ensure appropriate cancel/add/drop/withdrawal dates encoded to class all sections.
+Applies rules, manages updates, and conducts periodic audits of class dynamic dates to ensure appropriate cancel/add/drop/withdrawal dates are encoded for all class sections.
 Manages mass block enrollment process to drop students from one class section and move them to another.
 Assists Assistant Registrar for Registration with testing of new PeopleSoft releases and upgrades related to course fee assessment, course and class requisites, registration, and the Faculty and Advising Center.
 Provides coverage in Registrar Services to support front line as needed.
+Assists as needed to ensure the Strategic Enrollment Management Division is meeting its goals.

-5. PeopleSoft Security & Training – Reviews requests for access to systems and grants access accordingly based upon FERPA, University policies, and need.
+PeopleSoft Security & Training – Reviews requests for access to systems and grants (or denies) access accordingly based upon FERPA, University policies, and need.
 Works with Assistant Registrars to schedule and provide training sessions for registrar-related processes and procedures across the institution.

-An equivalent combination of education and experience to provide familiarity with large complex database systems and problem solving may be considered.
+Bachelor's degree or equivalent combination of education and experience to provide familiarity with large complex databases and problem solving.

 Planning Unit: Office of the Provost